 For a cost-effective trip, use public transportation and savor local cuisine at small restaurants and farmer’s markets.
 These options offer delicious traditional Costa Rican food and are typically more budget-friendly than resort dining.

-Chat with the hotel’s staff for local insights; they usually have a wealth of knowledge about the area and can point you to hidden gems, like cheap but good restaurants, and hidden beaches, and activities that are either free or easy on the wallet.
+Chat with the hotel’s staff for local insights; they usually have a wealth of knowledge about the area and can point you to hidden gems, like cheap but good local food and restaurants, hidden beaches, and activities that are either free or easy on the wallet.

 Remember that admission prices to National Parks in Costa Rica can add up, so if you are looking to save, consider other options.
 There are plenty of places to see wildlife and enjoy the beauty of the Costa Rican landscape for free.
 You just have to know where to go.